OffBroadway/flippydrive/source/mods.rst

 Because Picoboot and other IPL replacements feed the GameCube a non-stock boot program, Cubeboot is not compatible with these mods.
 It is not necessary to remove them, but they must be disabled according to their respective project's documentation.

-Pico based mods like the Picoboot can be disabled simply by erasing the flash using the first-party ``picotool``.
+Pico-based mods like the Picoboot can be disabled simply by erasing the flash using the first-party ``picotool``.

 GCVideo
 ```````